Pomsky vs Poodle: Complete Comparison (2026)

 Health and Lifespan Comparison

 Pomsky has a typical lifespan of 12-15 years, while Poodle lives approximately 12-15 years (smaller sizes often longer).
 Health profiles differ significantly between these dogs.
 Pomsky is predisposed to Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
-Poodle faces its own health challenges including Eye Conditions, Orthopedic Issues, Other Health Concerns.
+Poodle faces its own health challenges including Eye Conditions, Orthopedic Issues, thyroid conditions, allergies, and other hereditary predispositions.
 Pomsky has 2 documented predispositions compared to 3 for Poodle, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health